How Much Does It Cost to Install or Replace a Water Heater?

 Larger units typically cost more, and other features and upgrades may drive the price up to $2,000 for the heater alone.
 Tankless water heaters cost an average of $1,000 to $3,500, including labor.

 To arrive at your total cost, add together the price of your unit and roughly $45 to $150 per hour to hire a plumber.
 Note that labor costs may increase if your project requires additional venting, plumbing, or electrical work.
-Below, we’ll discuss all of the factors that play into the overall cost of installing a water heater so you can choose the option that works best for your home and budget.
+Below, we’ll discuss all the factors that play into the overall cost of installing a water heater so you can choose the best option for your home and budget.